Getting MoRE out of Mixture of Language Model Reasoning Experts: Problem Setup

-More formally, given a question $x$, the \abr{qa} system returns a predicted answer $\hat{y}$ (which is one of the specialized models' predictions in our \mope{} system).
-We additionally need to assign a score $c \in \mathbb{R}$ to this prediction that reflects the likelihood of this answer being correct.
-We evaluate selective \qa{} by ranking all predictions by their scores $c$ and abstain from answering if $c < \gamma$ where $\gamma$ is a threshold.
-Intuitively, lowering the threshold $\gamma$ would increase the answering coverage, but also incur higher error rates.
+To deploy the \abr{qa} system in real-world applications, the system should abstain from answering when its final answer is likely to be wrong.
+Therefore, we adopt the \textbf{\textit{selective}} \qa{} setup~\cite{ElYaniv2010OnTF,Kamath2020SelectiveQA} as our final evaluation setting.\footnote{While our primary focus for evaluation lies in selective \qa{}, in section~\ref{sec:sanity}, we also directly compare predicted answers and gold labels as a sanity check without selective prediction.} More formally, given a question~$x$, the \abr{qa} system returns a predicted answer~$\hat{y}$.
+We assign a score $c \in \mathbb{R}$ to this prediction that reflects the likelihood of this answer being correct.
+We evaluate selective \qa{} by ranking all predictions by their scores $c$ and abstain if the score~$c$ is lower than a threshold~$\gamma$.
+Intuitively, lowering the threshold~$\gamma$ would increase the answering coverage, but also incur higher error rates.
 We introduce metrics for evaluating such trade-offs in Section~\ref{sec:auto_abstention}.

 The crux of the problem is to develop calibrators that can reliably score the predictions to reflect their probability of being correct.
-This is where the interpretability element comes in: a more interpretable system should offer useful signals to help decide whether the prediction is correct.
-We will demonstrate in Section~\ref{sec:abstention} that the inter-expert agreement information in the \mope{} system is an effective signal for estimating the correctness of predictions for both automatic calibrators and human calibrators.
+This is where the interpretable design of our proposed \mope{} system helps: we will demonstrate in Section~\ref{sec:abstention} that the inter-expert agreement information in the \mope{} system is an effective signal for predicting the correctness of answers for both automatic abstention and human verification of answer correctness.